International Exchanges

 Opportunities to conduct research abroad include:

-• Undergraduate Summer Research Exchange: Administered through the Centre for International Experience (CIE), this program is a fantastic way to gain engineering research experience abroad at world-class institutions like Darmstadt University of Technology and Chinese University of Hong Kong.
+• Undergraduate Summer Research Exchange: Administered through the Centre for International Experience (CIE), this program is a fantastic way to gain engineering research experience abroad at world-class institutions like Darmstadt University of Technology and the Chinese University of Hong Kong.
 Funding to cover basic costs are available for all successful applicants.

 Global Engineering Professional